The 5 C Guidelines

 For these reasons, groups of academics have sets of guidelines that they agree to follow, and in our field we follow the American Psychological Association’s (APA) Handbook (version 6).
 That handbook covers everything from structure and formatting to style and tone, and theses, dissertations, and class projects require students to follow these same guidelines to help ensure that student work is written in a way that will allow it to be published to a wider audience.

-To assist you in following APA guidelines, you can access this Google Document [http://edtechbooks.org/-EBR] that has proper APA heading formats built into it.
-Then, click on the Styles dropdown > Options and then you can save the APA styles as your default styles, thereby making any new documents that you create in Google Drive follow the APA conventions.
+To assist you in following APA guidelines, you can access this Google Document [https://edtechbooks.org/-EBR] that has proper APA heading formats built into it.
+Then, click on the Styles dropdown > Options and save the APA styles as your default styles, thereby making any new documents that you create in Google Drive follow the APA conventions.

 "Our duty is to believe that for which we have sufficient evidence, and to suspend our judgment when we have not."